-In response to increased demand for essential goods from families living with severe financial, health and social difficulties which affect children’s wellbeing, BBC Children in Need will give £2.25 million worth of Emergency Essentials grants for the year to March 2017.
+In response to increased demand for essential goods from families living with severe financial, health and social difficulties which affect children’s wellbeing, BBC Children in Need is increasing its commitment to Emergency Essentials, spending £3.0m for the year to June 2019.

 If you are looking for a grant for any amount up to £10,000 for one year please see our Small Grants programme.